State Employees Pension Plan

 A General Guide to Receiving Funds for an Alternate Payee

-- If the plan member is not yet 50 years of age and is still working:
+1. If the plan member is under age 50 and still working:

-- Receive systematic withdrawal payments (for Defined Contribution participants only).
-Systematic withdrawals may be made on a monthly, quarterly, semiannual, or annual basis and must be a minimum withdrawal of $100.00.
+• Receive systematic withdrawal payments (Defined Contribution participants only).
+These can be scheduled monthly, quarterly, semiannually, or annually, and must be a minimum withdrawal of $100.00.

 Alternate payees are not subject to the 10 percent federal tax penalty for premature distributions that is assessed to plan members who cease work before age 55 and withdraw their funds before age 59 1/2.